The Sadducees

 Sadducees applied a literalist and more limited interpretation of Mosaic law.
 For example, they dismissed the need for Messiah, that is, following the Pentateuch they considered enough.
 In contrast, Pharisees developed the beginning of rabbinical schools that would have to be considered a more practical and flexible religious study.
 Between these two priesthoods, the splintering of Judaism begins.

-Of these, the Qumran Essene would direct themselves into an increasing attribution into legalism.
-In an attempt to become pure they would develop purity rituals: much more frequent bathing or entering into the mikvah, washing of hands inordinately, wiping the edge of the cup before and after drinking, and other similar rituals which attribute their purity before God.
-Holiness would be determined by outward actions as opposed to inner motives or intent.
-Pharisees also adopted this ritualistic adherence to the law, of which the deeper meaning of scripture was often left to make way for itself.
-The deeper understanding would be more closely represented by the Nazarenes, considered to be more mystic, dealing with the inner man or the character of the man.
-The false narrative of the Sadducees and Pharisees would be corrected by both John the Baptist and Jesus.
+Of these, the Qumran Essene would direct themselves into an increasing legalism.
+They attribute the law above all else.
+In an attempt to become pure, the Pharisees would later develop purity rituals: much more frequent bathing or entering into the mikvah, washing of hands inordinately, wiping the edge of the cup before and after drinking, and other similar rituals that attribute their purity before God.
+Some of these rituals appear to be practiced by the priests in Qumran, emphasizing outward correctness before the Lord, but of which Jesus sees as stagnation and such attributions as useless.

 Essenes were known as “the men of perfect holiness” to “separate from the habitation of unjust men” and to “atone for the land,” as was later written under the Community Rule for the operation of the Qumran retreat facility.
-It is not that the Nazarenes would disagree with these pronouncements, however, we shall later see Jesus the Messiah give the higher interpretation of the law, a law not just limited to the legalism of the Qumran Essene.
+It is not that the Nazarenes would disagree with these pronouncements; however, we shall later see Jesus the Messiah give the higher interpretation of the law, a law not just limited to the legalism of the Qumran Essene.

 Within the Temple complex